Gene Baur

-Gene Baur (born July 24, 1962), formerly known as Gene Bauston, is an author and activist in the animal rights and food movement.
+Gene Baur (born July 24, 1962), formerly known as Gene Bauston, is an American author and activist in the animal rights and food movement.
 He’s been called the "conscience of the food movement" by Time magazine, and opposes factory farming and advocates for what he believes would be a more just and respectful food system.
 Baur is president and co-founder of Farm Sanctuary, a farm animal protection organization.
 He is vegan and has been involved with animal rights since he co-founded Farm Sanctuary in 1986.
 Baur has authored two books and various articles.